Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

 This object does exist in later prototypes and in the final game.
 It seems it was meant to be an object that would overwrite tiles, likely trying to create a "flowing waterfall" effect.
 It seems it didn't get very far in development.

-This is by far the most interesting unused object in the prototype.
+Easily the most interesting unused object in this prototype.
 It appears to change level layout when Sonic touches it.
 Nothing like this exists in later prototypes or in the final game.

 Sonic has a ton of animations that aren't used here but are in the final, as well as some straight-up unused ones.
 Document them, and see if there are any other unused sprites.